 I find that how I spend my money is a good indicator of my priorities and goals.
 Frugal people have a reason for being frugal.
 They often review how they are spending their money to make sure that they’re spending is in line with what they want to accomplish.

-Through our entire marriage, Austin and I have either had no allowance at all, or up to $20 per month.
-(We call our personal fun money our allowance) If we wanted to, we could have changed things around in our budget to allow for higher allowances.
+For the first 9 years of our marriage, Austin and I have either had no allowance at all, or up to $20 per month.
+(We call our personal fun money our allowance.)
+If we wanted to, we could have changed things around in our budget to allow for higher allowances.
 However, we had other priorities for our money!

 We always have some kind of financial goal that we’re working in.
 Once we accomplish it, we reevaluate our goals and priorities to make sure we’re spending our money on purpose!

 Our priorities could be really fun: setting aside money for travel, taking our extended family out to eat, or buying a new tv.
 Money can can do awesome things when you set goals and prioritize your spending.

 2. They Know Where They’re At

 Frugal people check in often and know where they’re at in terms of the goals, budgets, and spending.
 A budget does you no good if you set it and then don’t look at it again until the next month.

 You’re much more likely to accomplish a goal when you’re regularly checking on your progress.

 Here’s what “knowing where we’re at” looks like for us: